-When it comes to managing your account and paying your bills, Ovo makes good use of technology to make this as easy as possible.
-Both pay monthly and pay as you go customers can access their My Ovo online account and use it to submit meter readings, access and pay bills and view other useful account information.
-Whilst customers can choose to receive paper bills in the post, Ovo offers a £60 discount for customers that choose to go ‘online only’ and manage their account entirely on the internet.
+When it comes to managing your account and paying your bills, OVO makes good use of technology to make this as easy as possible.
+Both pay monthly and pay as you go customers can access their My OVO online account and use it to submit meter readings, access and pay bills and view other useful account information.
+Whilst customers can choose to receive paper bills in the post, OVO offers a £60 discount for customers that choose to go ‘online only’ and manage their account entirely on the internet.

-“Been with Ovo a couple of years now and never had any issues - website is clear and you can always see exactly what you're spending."
+Been with OVO a couple of years now and never had any issues - website is clear and you can always see exactly what you're spending.

 OVO Energy App

-For customers that want to manage their account on the go, similar functionality and data can also be viewed from the Ovo Energy smartphone app.
+For customers that want to manage their account on the go, similar functionality and data can also be viewed from the OVO Energy smartphone app.
 Customers can download the app to view their bills, submit meter readings and view usage data on the go.

-“Quick and easy to use.
+Quick and easy to use.
 Works well alongside my smart meter.
 Can easily see my bills and usage is much more accurate now I've finally had my smart meter installed.
-Moved from another provider who couldn't give me a smart meter so pretty chuffed with the app."
+Moved from another provider who couldn't give me a smart meter so pretty chuffed with the app.

-Customers that have reviewed Ovo’s app claim it is easy to submit meter readings and view your home’s energy usage data, whilst it is well laid out and user friendly.
-Apple customers with the iPhone app are impressed, rating it 4.5 on average on the App Store.
-However, on the Android smartphone owners are less impressed with a rating of 3.2 out of 5 on the Google Play store.
+Customers that have reviewed OVO’s app claim it is easy to submit meter readings and view your home’s energy usage data, whilst it is well laid out and user friendly.
+Apple customers with the iPhone app are impressed, giving it an average rating of 4.7 stars on the App Store.
+Android users are also impressed, giving a rating of 4.3 out of 5 on the Google Play store.
 For the majority of users, the OVO Energy app appears to offer a good way to manage their account on the go.

-About Ovo Energy
+About OVO Energy